Lenti84/VdMot_Controller/assembly_kit/installation.md

     B2 - WT32-ETH01 Board

 ## board versions
 Following board versions does exist.
 The number can be found on the bottom side of the board.
+For C3 sample it is printed on upper side near WT32-ETH01 module.

     D-H0044-01-02 - C1 sample board - board with 5V relay
-    D-H0044-01-03 - C2 sample board - board without need for relay
+    D-H0044-01-03 - C2 sample board - board without need for relay, replaced by transistors D-H0044-01-04 - C3 sample board - board without relay, ready for different RJ11 PCB connectors, corrected some imprints

 # Software installation
 ## Initial ESP32 / WT32 Flash via direct upload in Platformio / Visual Studio Code